-An at-rule is a CSS statement beginning with an at sign, '
+An at-rule is a CSS statement that instructs CSS how to behave.
+They begin with an at sign, '

-U+0040 COMMERCIAL AT), followed by an identifier, and ending at the first semi-colon, '
+U+0040 COMMERCIAL AT), followed by an identifier and includes everything up to the next semicolon, '

 There are several at-rules, designated by their identifiers, each with a different syntax:

 @charset— Defines the character set used by the style sheet.

 @import— Tells the CSS engine to include an external style sheet.